Quick Look

 Also known as pink eye, conjunctivitis is an infection or inflammation of the tissue that covers the white of the eye.

-It’s usually caused by a virus but can also develop due to allergies or exposure to certain bacteria.
+A virus usually causes it but can also develop due to allergies or exposure to certain bacteria.
+In addition to light sensitivity, conjunctivitis causes itching, redness, and pain.

 8. Dry Eye Syndrome

+Everyone experiences dry eyes from time to time.
 For some, the condition is chronic and causes photophobia and other issues.

 Many different things cause dry eye syndrome, including environmental exposure, age, certain medications, and some medical conditions.